TIME AND PRICE DISCRETION

 Definition of Due Diligence

-DUE DILIGENCE INCLUDES A COMPREHENSIVE ANALYSIS THAT CHALLENGES THE DEAL POINTS, ASSUMPTIONS AND PROJECTIONS USED IN EACH DIRECT PARTICIPATION PROGRAM (DPP) EXAMINED.
+DUE DILIGENCE INCLUDES A COMPREHENSIVE ANALYSIS THAT CHALLENGES THE DEAL POINTS, ASSUMPTIONS AND PROJECTIONS USED IN EACH PRIVATE OFFERING EXAMINED.

 THE PROCESS ANALYZES AND DETERMINES THE PROBABILITY OF THE TRANSACTION ACHIEVING ITS STATED OBJECTIVES.